Everyone seems to agree: Spitting on somebody else is just wrong. But it keeps happening

 Suárez, who has been previously sanctioned at times in his career for biting opponents, spit on a member of the Seattle Sounders’ staff after Inter Miami’s 3-0 loss there in the Leagues Cup final.
 Carter spit — or spit back, depending on perspective — at Dallas quarterback Dak Prescott before the first play from scrimmage in the first NFL game of the regular season Thursday night.
 Bett spit at a South Florida player, and those 15 penalty yards helped the Bulls get a chip-shot field goal to win 18-16 on the final play of the game.

-Florida coach Billy Napier called Bett's action “unacceptable” on Saturday night and didn't back down from that stance when addressing it again Monday.
-Napier said that Bett will reach out to the South Florida player to apologize, plus will issue a public apology.
+Florida coach Billy Napier called Bett's action “unacceptable” on Saturday night.
+On Monday, Bett posted a public apology on Instagram and told the South Florida player, Cole Skinner, that “there is no excuse for my actions.”
 Bett will face some internal disciplinary action, but Napier did not say if he will be suspended for this week's game at No. 3 LSU.

 “He made a mistake and he compromised the team,” Napier said Monday.
 “He made a selfish decision.
 He misrepresented our fans, our alumni, the university.
 And when a young man comes into your office and that’s his immediate concern, how he didn’t represent this place the right way, I think that’s a good indication of his attitude towards it.”